Works Register Home Log In Authors

 Purifying the mind and serving worthy beings — are the greatest.

-3. The blessing of accepting dispraise, which frees from the third pair of worldly dharmas (Desire for praise and fear of admitting our own mistakes)
+3. The blessing of receiving blame, which frees from the third pair of worldly dharmas (the desire for praise and fear of admitting our own mistakes)

 A trap